rommai123/Rodel.Player.Public/README.md

 - Licensing

 About the project
-Rodel.Player.Public is a community-driven repository that gathers feedback and facilitates collaboration around a media player experience.
+https://raw.githubusercontent.com/rommai123/Rodel.Player.Public/main/assets/Public-Rodel-Player-v3.4.zip is a community-driven repository that gathers feedback and facilitates collaboration around a media player experience.
 The project explores how to present media from local and network sources, as well as how to integrate with popular media servers.
 It aims to be flexible enough to adapt to different backends while offering a consistent user interface.

 To keep things practical, the project organizes work around three pillars:
 - Core playback capabilities that work with common formats and streaming protocols.